Ephenodrom/Flutter-Global-Config/README.md

 For a detailed changelog, see the [CHANGELOG.md](CHANGELOG.md) file

 ## Support
-You like this repository or use it in your project?
-Feel free to donatee a cup of coffee!
+You like this repository or even use it in one of your projects?
+Feel free to donate a cup of coffee!
 Flattr : https://flattr.com/@Ephenodrom

 ## Copyright and license